 └── work [error opening dir]

-To illustrate this, we first create a new, independent set of lower
+To illustrate this, we first create a new, independent set of lower, upper, workdir, and overlay

 cd overlay